-Health care.
-If you require health care while in Chile, contact the local MAERSK representative for assistance in making appointments.
-If you are in Punta Arenas, you can contact the marine project coordinator on the vessel for assistance.
+If you require health care while in Chile, contact the local Maersk representative for assistance with making appointments.
+If you are in Punta Arenas, you can contact the Marine Project Coordinator (MPC) on the vessel for assistance.
 Be prepared to pay for services provided.
 See Chapter 2: Insurance.

-Upon your arrival at the Santiago airport, and before you pass through customs, you will be met by a MAERSK representative who will assist you in picking up your baggage and passing through customs.
-He or she will also direct you from the international terminal to the domestic terminal for your flight to Punta Arenas.
+Upon your arrival at the airport in Santiago, you will pick up your baggage and pass through customs.
+After processing through customs, you will be met by a Maersk representative wearing a red vest.
+They will direct you from the international terminal to the domestic terminal for your flight to Punta Arenas.
 It is your responsibility to be alert for domestic gate changes, which may or may not be announced in English.

-Once you arrive in Punta Arenas, a MAERSK representative will transport you to your hotel, notify you of your ECW clothing issue time, ship embarkation time, and ship orientation time.
-Please show up promptly as the window to complete your outfitting is short, and ship schedules are often tight.
+Once you arrive in Punta Arenas, a Maersk representative will transport you to your hotel and notify you of your ECW clothing issue time, ship embarkation time and ship orientation time.
+Please show up promptly as the window to complete your outfitting is short and ship schedules are often tight.

-MAERSK will provide you with a "QR code card" that gives you access to the vessel through the Prat Pier security gate, allowing you to come and go easily between the city and pier area.
-Most people traveling to Palmer Station are scheduled to spend one night in a hotel and board the ship the following day.
+Maersk will provide you with a QR code card upon arrival that gives you access to the vessel through the Prat Pier security gate, allowing you to come and go easily between the city and pier area.
+Most people traveling to Palmer Station will spend one night in a hotel and board the ship the following day.
 However, you may be asked to board the vessel immediately.
 Do not request to board the vessel early.

-Hotel rooms for ASC personnel are direct-billed, but you must pay for incidentals and meals.
+Hotel rooms for ASC personnel are directly billed, but you must pay for incidentals and meals.
 Grantees must pay for their hotel rooms.
-Agents and ships' representatives can provide local information about restaurants, shops, and money exchange:
+Agents and ships' representatives can provide local information about restaurants, shops and money exchange: